CynthiaPeter/Technical-Writing-Resources/README.md

   🪄 [21 Tips to write better posts for devs](https://semaphoreci.com/blog/tips-to-write-for-developers).

-### Guides and FAQ's
+### Guides and FAQs

   * [ReadTheDocs - Writing Documentation Guide](https://docs-guide.readthedocs.io/en/latest/writing/).

 ### Style Guides

 When deciding how to create content, it is important to pay attention to some companies that already have amazing styleguides to guide you.
-A list of remarkable styleguides you can get inspiration from are:
+A list of remarkable style guides you can get inspiration from are:

   * [Microsoft](https://docs.microsoft.com/en-us/style-guide/welcome/).
   * [Google](https://developers.google.com/style) provides editorial guidelines for writing clear and consistent Google-related developer documentation.